Best for: Families with kids of all ages.

 During the holiday season, Very Merrytime Cruises celebrate the period from Thanksgiving through Christmas and New Year's with special celebrations and events.

-New in 2017: Disney Cruise Line is bringing back its Star Wars Day at Sea, a day-long celebration aboard special sailings on the Disney Fantasy celebrating the legendary adventures and iconic characters from the Star Wars franchise.
+On selected sailings, Disney Cruise Line offers its Star Wars Day at Sea, a day-long celebration aboard the Disney Fantasy celebrating the legendary adventures and iconic characters from the Star Wars franchise.

-Also in the fall of 2017, Disney is introducing Marvel Days at Sea, a special day-long celebration aboard select sailings on the Disney Magic.
+In the fall of 2017, Disney introduced Marvel Days at Sea, a special day-long celebration aboard select sailings on the Disney Magic.
 Families can take part in numerous Marvel-themed activities during this special event, which is included in the Disney Cruise fare.

 Disney Cruise Line will add two ships in 2021 and 2023.
 The ships will be slightly larger than the Disney Dream and Disney Fantasy and will each include 1,250 staterooms.